weavolutionmage/drachenwald/events/calendar-embed.md

 - `btn` is set on all buttons
 - `btn--primary` is set on buttons which can be selected
-- `bin--inverse` is set on the currently selected button
+- `btn--inverse` is set on the currently selected button
 - The backgrounds of events on the calendar itself are specifically set to white or grey using inline styling
 - Cells in the calendar table have a `data-label` which may be used in responsive designs